ethereum/ethereum-org-website/src/content/roadmap/single-slot-finality/index.md

 description: Explanation of single slot finality
 ---

 Today it takes about 15 minutes for an Ethereum block to finalize.
 However, there are several improvements that can be made to the consensus mechanism that will make validating blocks much more efficient and allow the time-to-finality to decrease dramatically.
 Instead of waiting for fifteen minutes, blocks could be finalized in the same slot in which it is proposed.
-This is known as 'single slot finality' (SSF).
+This is known as **single slot finality (SSF)**.

 ## Finality {#finality}